samply/bbmri-fhir-ig/input/pagecontent/support.md

 **7. Look at the output log.** FAILURE indicates an error that has to be fixed, while WARNINGS indicate problems that are sometimes the result of conscious decisions, like choosing an external code for a field with a preferred ValueSet binding.
 Other warnings may be caused by the validator failing to find a ValueSet or CodeSystem and therefore being unable to validate a certain code.
 Still, warnings should always be examined to assure that their causes are intended features or validator faults and not implementer oversights.

 In addition to the GBA-Zulip, general validation issues are discussed on the FHIR Chat [here](https://chat.fhir.org/#narrow/stream/179177-conformance).

+## Using References in Bundles

+Using a FHIR server which supports *[update-as-create](https://www.hl7.org/fhir/http.html#upsert)* like [Blaze](https://github.com/life-research/blaze) allows to define the logical Ids and therefore the URLs of the created resources.
+This proves useful when the store is filled via a large ETL-process since this means the logical Ids can be determined by the ETL-process directly.

+This section provides some examples on how to deal with Bunle-internal and Bundle-external references in such a scenario.

+### Internal References

+Here, internal references mean references to other resources in a Bundle, for example, an Observation referes to a subject (Patient) that is part of the same *update-as-create* Bundle.
+This references consist of *[ResouceType]/[id]*, e.g. *Patient/23*.

+### External References

+External references point to resources outside a Bundle.
+These references have the form of *[fhirBase]/[ResourceType]/[id]*, e.g. *https://store.example.com/fhir/Collection/0*.

+### fullUrls

+In *create-as-update* Bundles, all entries need a *fullUrl*.
+This does not need to be an existing FHIR endpoint, as long as all entries use the same base all reference can be resolved.
+For example, using *http://example.com/* as a base is a working solution.
+Internal references to entries using the same base can be relative ([type]/[id]).
+External references on the other hand need to be absolute, resolveable URLs.

+If neither a absolute nor relative literal reference is possible, a [logical reference](https://www.hl7.org/fhir/references.html#logical) can be used to point to a resource e.g. by its Identifier.
+Note that servers will not necessarily resolve this references automatically, which may cause problems when trying to acess the referenced resource later on.